RS Components - Customer Journey Mapping

 This allowed us to refine various user journeys from desktop to mobile quickly and easily - finding the best possible solution for a variety of user types.

-This process allowed us to work collaboratively with the client to try ideas out, explore different approaches and then refine the prototype to find the best route for the target audiences before build.
+It also allowed us to work collaboratively with the client to try ideas out, explore different approaches and then refine the prototype to find the best route for the target audiences before build.

 With tablets being the most popular browsing device for our primary audience, creating an equally rich mobile experience was essential to meet the demands.